MicrosoftDocs/customer-insights/ci-docs/data/apis-manage.md

 ## View API usage

-View details about the real-time Customer Insights API usage and see which events happened in a given time frame.
+View details about the real-time Customer Insights - Data API usage and see which events happened in a given time frame.

 1. Go to **Settings** > **System** and select the **API usage** tab.